Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 NET SEND WorkstationID messagetext

 9. Note: The NET SEND Command works under Windows XP only.
 Later versions of Windows use the MSG Command.
-C:\>MSG /? - The Command displays the details of different Parameters which can be used with this Command.
+C:\MSG /? - The Command displays the details of different Parameters that can be used with this Command.

 Write the network of a known machine in place of the text 'WorkstationID' and a test message, replacing the text 'message text--.'

 12. Double-click on the Desktop icon of MESSAGE.BAT File to send the message after making changes.
-Batch Files are treated as programs and if you face any security issues please check with your System Administrator.
-Alternatively, you can send Network messages directly from DOS Prompt.
-Open Run from Start Menu.
+Batch Files are treated as programs, and if you face any security issues, please check with your System Administrator.
+Alternatively, you can send Network messages directly from the DOS Prompt.
+Open Run from the Start Menu.
 Type cmd and click OK.
-Type the NET SEND command followed by WorkstationID and your Message Text, giving space between the WorkstationID and the Message, then press Enter Key.
+Type the NET SEND command followed by WorkstationID and your Message Text, giving a space between the WorkstationID and the Message, then press Enter Key.

-You must consider securing your Databases for the internal security of Objects and for regulating access rights to a different category of Users if you have not done that so far.
+You must consider securing your Databases for the internal security of Objects and for regulating access rights to different categories of Users if you have not done so already.
 Read the Pages Microsoft Access Security for details on this very powerful feature.
 It may take some time to understand all the twists and turns of this feature.
-But, if you start using it you can learn it over a period of time by experimenting.
-Believe me, if you are a serious MS-Access Developer you must learn it.
+But if you start using it, you can learn it over a period of time by experimenting.
+Believe me, if you are a serious MS-Access Developer, you must learn it.
 Doesn't matter how long it takes to understand the rules.
-You can Post your doubts over Security issues in the Comments Section.
-I will extend all possible help that I could give you.
+You can post your doubts over Security issues in the Comments Section.
+I will extend all possible help that I can give you.

 The Trial Run.